saboyle/LeavingCareWiki/Employment.md

 [https://support.google.com/mail/answer/56256?hl=en-gb](https://support.google.com/mail/answer/56256?hl=en-gb)

-Once you have a Gmail account you can use **Google Drive** to create your CV and either print it or save it either as a Word document or a PDF
+Once you have a Gmail account, you can type your CV in Google Drive and either print it or save it either as a Word document or a PDF

-An easier way of doing it is here – just fill in the boxes to create and download your CV
+An easier way of doing it is here – just fill in the boxes to create and download your CV [https://barclayslifeskills.com/i-want-to-use-my-online-presence-to-get-ahead/school/cv-builder/](https://barclayslifeskills.com/i-want-to-use-my-online-presence-to-get-ahead/school/cv-builder/)

-[https://barclayslifeskills.com/i-want-to-use-my-online-presence-to-get-ahead/school/cv-builder/](https://barclayslifeskills.com/i-want-to-use-my-online-presence-to-get-ahead/school/cv-builder/)